 Compost & Yard Waste

 All yard waste must be in paper bags or trash cans, and it cannot be mixed with household waste or other non-organic items.
-Please do not use your City-issued trash bin.
+Please do not use your City-issued trash bin to collect yard waste.

 Acceptable items include yard debris, leaves, grass clippings, and tree branches.
 Branches should not exceed four feet in length and six inches in diameter and must be tied in bundles that do not exceed 50 pounds with a hemp rope or twine or placed in containers to be collected.

 Unacceptable items include bamboo, dirt, stumps and treated lumber, painted wood, pallets and similar items.

 To learn about the the City's leaf collection service, please visit the Leaf Collection page.